 Cynthia Carlson, Sixish

-With its thick layers of paint that resemble cake frosting, this work is at once playful and disturbing.
-Churning waves of gray seem to ooze from within, and the frame is a portal of tonguelike leaf forms.
-Carlson used a cake-decorating tool to pipe on the orange outlines.
+With its thick layers of paint that resemble cake frosting, this work is both playful and disturbing.
+Churning waves of gray seem to ooze from within and the frame is a portal of tongue-like leaf forms.
+Carlson used a cake decorating tool to pipe the orange outlines.
 The artist has created a painting that has become an object, not as an imitation or reference to an object.

-Carlson describes her inspirations as the "funky Surrealist tendencies?EUR? of American art.
-With her close friend Ree Morton, she taught at the Philadelphia College of Art (now the University of the Arts), where she was a leading feminist voice among a group of women artists who asserted the power of decorative impulses, an aspect of Western visual culture traditionally relegated to women.
+Carlson describes her inspirations as the "funky Surrealist tendencies of American art."
+With her close friend Ree Morton, she taught at the Philadelphia College of Art (now the University of the Arts), where she was a leading feminist voice among a group of women artists who asserted the power of decorative impulses, an aspect of western visual culture traditionally relegated to women.